Bricktech2000/Notes/notes/finite acceptor.md

 **notation** _the language recognized by a finite acceptor $M$_ $L(M)$

-an _&epsilon;-NFA_ is a finite acceptor containing transitions which consume no input, termed _&epsilon;-transitions_. such finite acceptors are considered non-deterministic, even though their _&epsilon;-closure_ may be deterministic
+an _ε-NFA_ is a finite acceptor containing transitions which consume no input, termed _ε-transitions_. such finite acceptors are considered non-deterministic, even though their _ε-closure_ may be deterministic

 a _generalized NFA_ or _GNFA_ is a finite acceptor whose transitions are labeled with [[regular expression]]s instead of symbols